davidfrisch/UNIFR_API_EPUCK/docs/graphic_user_interface.rst

 * You can move the slider to adjust the refresh rate of the stream.
 * You can take a picture of the steam and it will save it on the same directory specified before.
-* Copy/Paste the directory link
+* Copy/Paste the directory link.